CassidyExum/Power-Consumption-Modeling/README.md

 ![image](https://github.com/CassidyExum/Power-Consumption-Modeling/assets/104473048/487cdf50-95a4-47e6-963b-7228d2600e27)

 In the image above you can see the SARIMA model's One-step ahead forecast is incredibly close to the actual values.
+This plot is only showing November and December, with November being the true values and December being both true and forecasted values.

+The blue on the left of the plot shows the observed or true value of the power consumption in zone 1, the orange shows the One-Step ahead Forecasted value.
+And the green in there is a highlighted region between the two values.
+So the reason that plot in december looks so colorful is because the forecasted value is so close to the observed value that the colors almost blend together

 ## 5. Evaluation